Solid Traditional Foundations

 LANGUAGES

-The terms in the slide titles are written in Sanskrit, reflecting the influence of later Buddhist traditions (Mahayana) on our teachings.
+The yellow terms in the blue slides are written in Sanskrit, reflecting the influence of later Buddhist traditions (Mahayana) on our teachings.
 To include early Buddhism (Theravada), whose scriptures were written in Pali, the article presents both Sanskrit and Pali terms alongside their English equivalents.
+In some cases, the spelling has been simplified.

 THE FOUR NOBLE TRUTHS